Royal Crown Cola Logo

 1969 – 1989

 For the next 20 years, the logo was used in a different style and proportions.
-It was a mysterious big “O” of deep blue color with thickening on the sides.
+It was a mysterious big “O” in deep blue, with thickening on the sides.
 Inside the letter, the gap was a white circle with a massive monogram “RC,” above which the full brand name could be seen.
 It was typed in thin capital lettering.
 The abbreviation was elegant, shaped, and consisted of flowing lines.
 And the designers harmoniously placed the “C” in the curve of the “R” leg.
 Both had pointed ends.

 1989 – 1998

 The next step in the Royal Crown Cola identity was the appearance of a modern logo.
-It was associated with the transition of the name to the abbreviated form of RC Cola.
-To make the design as attractive as possible, the authors enlarged the abbreviation, placed it vertically, and underlined it with a short but expressive stroke with a white outline.
+It was associated with the transition of the name to the abbreviated form “RC Cola”.
+To make the design as attractive as possible, the authors enlarged the abbreviation, set it vertically, and underlined it with a short, expressive white stroke.
 Underneath it was the italic, handwritten word “Cola.
-It was set against a blue background, ruled out in four wide stripes.
+It was set against a blue background, divided into four wide stripes.
 The full name of the drink was in the upper left corner.

 1998 – 2009